Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-94-the-waiting-stars.md

 “Meh.
 Overrated.”

 “Right.”
 Michael chuckled, and thought for a moment.
 “Well…I suppose, in this mostly uncharted territory, we’ll just need to play it by ear, huh?
-Moderation---and by that I mean in intent, not application.
+Moderation - and by that I mean in intent, not application.
 Detachment, care for others…that’s the important bit.
 Listen to God in all you do.
 I think the *reasons* you do this matter much more in this case than some of the consequences.
 You will live an extremely long life.
 Perhaps that is your reward, and perhaps it is also your cross.
 So long as, say, cheating death isn’t your motivating reason…”

 Righteous nodded.
 “Right.
 Thanks, Padre.
 But, uh…back to my story, if you don’t mind.”

 “Right.”

 “So…Warhorse.
 Competition.”
 He took a moment to get back on track.
 “So I start learning how to *actually* train instead of just being automatically awesome, right?
 Gotta undo decades of bad ideas.
 Gotta repair decades of wear an’ tear on my body, too.
-Crude---the Cruezzir---it works its magic over some years, turns back the age clock.
+Crude - the Cruezzir - it works its magic over some years, turns back the age clock.
 S’why I look so young, biologically speakin’ I’m something mebbe nineteen or a bit older nowadays.
 It’s all *much* stronger an effect with the permanent version I’m on, too.
 Anyway, I get all fixed up and all that finally starts bearing fruit some years ago, I start catching up in a big way, then I’m about to *earn* the spot away…and Warhorse ends up being a Big Damn Hero.”

 “Earned a medal of honor too, as I recall.”
 It was all over the news.